jewellahmed/Hat-Bazar/README.md

 .
 By clicking “Buy Now” button,loggedin user can view his order details but for new user,it’s mandatory to sign in with google at first.
 .By clicking “Admin” nav,one can add products dynamically from database as more as he/she wish.

-##Used Languages : HTML,CSS,Javascript
-##Used Tools/Frame Work : VS code,Node js,Mongodb database,Private Route
+##Used Technologies : HTML,CSS,Javascript,VS code,Node js,Mongodb database,Private Route
 ##Code(server) : https://github.com/jewellahmed/Hat-Bazar-Server
 ##Live Site: https://fresh-valley-6378a.web.app/